PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

 Pass yaml
 =========

-As the number of items to be overwritten increases, it becomes troublesome to enter them in the command line.
+The more items you wish to override, the more tedious it becomes for you to enter them on the command line.

-You can overrides config with yaml file instead of command line options.
+You can use config with yaml file instead of command line options.
 For example, prepare :code:`user.yaml` as follows:

 .. code-block:: yaml